In the 18th and 19th centuries, scientists discovered that the elementary functions—powers, roots, trigonometric

 transformations involving these functions, providing far more information than any single handbook could possibly

-Functions Site is the most complete such resource today.
-With tens of thousands of identities, some extending over
+And the Mathematical Functions Site is the most complete such resource today, with tens of thousands of identities,

 book.
 Updating is easy, so new information can be quickly incorporated into the website.